simul/simul.github.io/unity/Scripting.md

 Sky and Cloud Keyframes
 --------

 Keyframes in trueSKY can be accessed, counted, modified, created and deleted via scripting.
 To delete a keyframe or change its properties, the Unique Identifier (Uid) will need to be known.
 These can be retrieved either by index (the keyframes in the sequencer, which are zero-indexed) or by retrieving the current/interpolated keyframe (not viewable in the sequencer, as they are interpolated).
-Uids are unique and persistent for the session, but not across saves or restarts, so they should not be stored.
+Uids are unique and persistent for the session, but not across saves or restarts, so they should not be stored. **Note**: For any functions with a layer parameter, the layer indexes are as follows: **0** for the sky, **1** for 3D Clouds and **2** for 2D Clouds.

 **Sky**: